deborah-pardoq86q/notes/README.md

 Second, planning ahead is essential for staying organized and avoiding last-minute panic.
 Break down your projects into smaller, manageable tasks and create a timeline for each one.
 Doing so will make it easier to track your progress and ensure you have enough time to complete each task.
 Additionally, use task management tools like Trello or Asana to keep track of your to-do list and assign due dates to each item.
  （108个字符）

+# 2024-01-14
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, make a list of all the tasks you need to complete, then prioritize them based on their importance and deadline.
+Next, allocate time for each task, taking into account the complexity and your own availability.
+Finally, use tools and techniques such as version control, task management, continuous integration, testing, debugging, documentation, etc. to stay organised and make your code maintainable and reliable.
+Remember that continuous learning and improvement are essential for success in the world of programming.